fmeier/kuka-data/README.md

 # KUKA Inverse Dynamics Data
-kuka inverse dynamics datasets that was used in the paper "Incremental Local Gaussian Regression"
+kuka inverse dynamics datasets that were used in the paper "Incremental Local Gaussian Regression"

 ```
 @incollection{NIPS2014_5594,